MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ### Client-side code to obtain access token

-The tab app needs to make a JavaScript call towards Teams using `getAuthToken()`.
-Teams seeks the user consent to use their identity for obtaining an access token.
-You need to configure your client-side code for using `getAuthToken()` to initiate the validation process.
+The tab app needs to make a JavaScript call towards Teams to obtain access token in exchange for the identity token of the app user.
+You need to configure the client-side code for using `getAuthToken()` to initiate the validation process.

 #### When to call getAuthToken